-Confidential data streams is a compiler and runtime abstraction for transferring data to/from the IPU with confidentiality and integrity guarantees, leveraging SXPs.
+Confidential data streams are our compiler and runtime abstraction for transferring data to/from the IPU with confidentiality and integrity guarantees, leveraging SXPs.
 Each stream is a sequence of data instances encrypted with the same symmetric encryption key.
-Each data instance is partitioned into a sequence of frames, and each frame is encrypted using a unique IV composed of a stream type (data), a stream identifier, and the index of the frame within the stream.
+Each data instance is partitioned into a sequence of frames, and each frame is encrypted using a unique IV composed of a stream type (data), a stream identifier (one for each stream in the application), and the index of the frame within the stream.